-Promotion of high-yielding, drought-tolerant, early-maturing, disease-resistant dual purpose processing varieties: CIP and partners have produced a wide range of OFSP varieties in Uganda.
-The project will promote selected best-performing varieties that are specifically bred for high root production and are also prolific vines producers.
+Promotion of high-yielding, drought-tolerant, early maturing, disease-resistant dual purpose processing varieties: CIP and partners have produced a wide range of OFSP varieties in Uganda.
+The project will promote selected best-performing varieties that are specifically bred for high root production and are also prolific vine producers.
 This will supply the needed roots for processing while also producing large amounts of vines for silage making.
 The early maturity (hence drought-escaping), drought tolerance and disease/pest resistance traits will reduce losses from rainfall shortage and disease and pests thus increase farmers' incomes.

-These interventions are estimated to increase OFSP productivity of SOSPPA-affiliated smallholder farmers by at least 20% from about 7.5 tons/acre.
-Linkage to the processing facility is expected to increase incomes from the sales of OFSP roots of affiliated farmers by at least 20%.
+These interventions are estimated to increase OFSP productivity of SOSPPA-affiliated smallholder farmers by 50% from the current 3.6 tons/acre.
+Linkage to the processing facility is expected to increase incomes from the sales of OFSP roots of affiliated farmers.